thomasWeise/aitoa/book/structure/termination/README.md

 Measuring and defining limits for the clock time has several advantages.
 In a practical scenario, this is the relevant dimension.
 The operator starts the optimization process and waits for the result &ndash; and there is a limit on how long she will accept to wait.
-The quantity makes physical sense, too.
+The quantity "time" makes physical sense, too.
 Many research works thus report their results together with consumed clock times.
 Finally, measuring the clock time contains all "internal" sources of delay in optimization, such as loading files, converting data structures, memory management, etc.

 From the scientific point of view, it also has disdavantages, though.
-First, it is strongly machine dependent.
+Foremost: It is strongly machine dependent.
 This has two implications:
 First, all results in this book reported based on clock time might be outdated when you read this text.
 Second, it will be virtually impossible to exactly replicate experimental the results, as one would need the exactly same software and hardware setup.